Introduction to Health and Fitness

 - 18% said they had trouble being mobile, even with assistive devices and changes in the home

-Can you believe that simple things as walking require assistance?
+Can you believe that simple things such as walking require assistance?

-65 is not old, and this is one of the reasons that health and fitness is so critical.
+65 is not old, and this is one of the reasons that your health and fitness are so critical.

 Therefore, just to meet the demands of performing activities of daily living, you must maintain your health and fitness.

-Physical activity is any body movement produced by skeletal muscles that results in a substantial increase over resting energy expenditure.
+Physical activity is any body movement produced by skeletal muscles that results in a substantial increase in resting energy expenditure.

 Transportation can be a time for physical activity by walking or biking.